 On the other hand, don’t move too excessively either.
 It undermines the confident, dominant demeanor you want to be projecting.

 If you want to stress something particularly important or make a very critical point, then increase the intensity of your hand gestures.
 But do it strategically for maximum impact.

-Use your hands to emphasize or call attention to something important.
+Emphasize or call attention to something important

 This is the most basic use of your hands.
 By making a gesture or motion with your hand as you say something, it sticks in the other person’s mind more.

 This is also why it’s important to avoid excessive gestures.
 If your hands are constantly moving, then no particular point seems to stand out, and your hands lose their impact.
 (You also can look very nervous or unstable.)

 If three clients have succeeded with your service this month, simply show the number three with your fingers as you say that.
 It is more powerful than just speaking that statistic alone.